usethetypes/usethetypes.github.io/videos/002-your-first-snap-app.md

 application will show you how to respond to the top-level route and how to use alternation to handle named routes as well as a default route.

+### Builds on

+* [usethetypes#1: VSCode and Intero][001-vscode-intero]

+### Notes

+* This tutorial assumes that you have a working Haskell Stack installation as well as an editor, such as VSCode, set up for editing your code

 ### Step 1: Create starter project

 ```bash